capesonlee/tangtang-cron-dispatcher/README.md

 # tangtang-cron-dispather
-I am planing to build a distribution system of cron expresion dispather.
+I am planing to build a distribution system of cron expresion dispatcher.